 CRITERION PROSECUTE OFFER CAUTION

 Is the offence serious?
 Yes No

-Is the offender an older or No Yes

-disabled person?

 Has the offender a previous Yes No/Unknown

 history of offending?

-Is the offender willing to prevent No Yes
+Is the offender willing to prevent a No Yes

-a recurrence of the problem?
+recurrence of the problem?

 Would a prosecution be in the Yes No

 public interest?

 Is the case likely to establish a Yes No

 legal precedent?

 Has the offender offered a No Yes

 reasonable explanation?

 TOTAL